MauricePasternak/pathlib-js/docs/Filepath_String_Manipulation.md

 Depicts the relative path from the Path instance to another filepath.

+- Parameters:

+  - `to` -- `string | Path` -- The filepath that the current underlying one should be compared against.
+  - `useSystemPathDelimiter` -- `boolean` -- Whether to have the output string respect system-specific filepath component delimiters (i.e. on Windows "\" separate file components instead of "/".).
+Defaults to `false`.

+- Returns:
+  - `string` - Returns a string

 ```
 import Path from "pathlib-js"
 const fp = new Path("C:\\Users\\JohnDoe\\Example.tar.gz");